noamross/jekyll-site/statsclasses/GEO200CN.md

 > [Non-geography] students can take the class (and they do) without taking other geo classes.
 The ideal preparation is intro to stats + regression, a Geographic Information Systems (GIS) class, and familiarity with R.

+Dr. Hijman's may in the future teach a course focused more on inference with spatial data, which was taught as a 298 by [Robert Plant](http://www.plantsciences.ucdavis.edu/plant/)

 See also the [Geography Graduate Group course sequence for other relevant courses](http://geography.ucdavis.edu/handbook/phd-program)

 **Software used:** R